Summing Real Time Feynman Paths of Lattice Polaron with Matrix Product States

 Detailed comparison of $A(k,\omega)$ (Fig.~\ref{fig:benchmark_1d}(c) to (e)) shows quantitative agreement.
 Small discrepancy in peak width is due to different energy resolutions of these two methods, which are respectively controlled by maximal evolution time $t_{max}$ and the number of Chebyshev moments.

 We extract the ground state energy $E_G$ and the spectral weight $Z$ from our data, which correspond respectively to the position and area of the lowest energy spectral peak at $k=0$ (Fig.~\ref{fig:benchmark_1d}(f)(g)).
+To this end, we carry out the Fourier transform of $G^R(k=0,t)$ to obtain the spectral function at this momentum point.
+We choose a small $\eta$ such that the lowest energy peak is narrow and isolated from the rest of the spectrum.
+We then calculate its area to obtain $Z$, whereas its peak position determines $E_G$.
 We set $\omega_q = \omega_0 = 1$, $f_q = 1$ and vary $\lambda$.
 It is in excellent agreement with the imaginary time diagrammatic Monte Carlo result~\cite{Ragni2020}, which attests to the accuracy of our method.